 Plants and Defensible Space

 Our goal is to help homeowners protect their homes in an hour or less each day.
 One simple way to achieve this, is to add spacing to your landscaping plants by removing a few plants.
 Look for hazardous "fire-prone" plants on our list, and start by removing these.
-Removing half of the plants from an overgrown garden, and covering the space with fire resistant mulch (compost or 1/2" or larger bark works well) can cut your irrigation water use in half, improve the health of remaining plants, and dramatically slow the spread of fire.
-Do not use combustible bark mulch within 5' of structures.
-Ensure that remaining plants are on our Marin county specific "fire safe" plants list.
+Removing half of the plants from an overgrown garden, or pruning back existing plants, is fast, free, and easy.
+Don't forget to cover the newly created spaces with mulch (use gravel or stone within 5' of the house, and compost or 1/2" or larger bark for areas farther than 5'), which can reduce your irrigation water use, improve the health and hydration of remaining plants, and may dramatically slow the spread of fire.
+Never use combustible bark mulch within 5' of structures!
+Ensure that remaining plants share the characretistics of Fire Smart varieties.